 - The Chair promotes deeper understanding of international relations, the global reach of EU law and to focus on the role of international organisations and third countries in the EU’s global actions.
 It organises events enabling key target groups engage with the EU, its powers, functioning and policies.

-Jean Monnet Chair in Law and Transatlantic Relations
+Jean Monnet Chair in Law and Transatlantic Relations website

 The City Law School building on Sebastian Street has now opened its doors and will provide a new home for The City Law School.